 Command StaffChief of the Department of Public Safety - Melvin Williams

-The Chief works daily to set the direction of the department, answers community concerns, concerns of the department staff and facilitates obtaining the necessary resources for the department.
-The Chief also develops good working relationships with the Command Level personnel at other local police and public safety agencies.
+The Chief works daily to set the direction of the department, answers department and community concerns.
+Develops good working relationships with the Command Level personnel at other local police and public safety agencies while obtaining the necessary resources for BCU DPS.

-The Lieutenant provides direct oversight to the areas of investigation, internal affairs, communication, parking/traffic and training.
-The Lieutenant also serves in a variety of ways to carry out the mission of the Department of Public Safety.
+Captain's provide direct support to the Cheif by overseeing the operations, Division, and Support Service Divisions, investigation, internal affairs, communication, parking/traffic and training.
+The captain also serves in a variety of ways to carry out the mission of the Department of Public Safety.

 Crime Prevention, Reduction and Awareness